jampzs/jampzs/README.md

 Hi, I'm João Pedro 🇧🇷
 @@A villainous programmer@@

-I'm a backend developer at SCOD Brasil!
+I'm a software engineer at Techsocial!
-- 24 years old
+- 25 years old
-! 💻 Software development and DevOps are my favorite topics in Tech.
+! 💻 Mostly I work with NodeJS and Python, but also do stuff with PHP and Golang.
 # 📖 Python, TypeScript/JavaScript, GoLang, AWS and DevOps.
 ```